forchag/hyperledger/README.md

 and prints a list of discovered nodes every minute.

-`sensor_node.py` polls a DHT22, soil moisture, pH, light and water level sensor every few seconds, stores the data on the blockchain and can optionally forward the payload over LoRa.
+`sensor_node.py` polls a DHT22, soil moisture, pH, light and water level sensor every few seconds.
+By default it sends the readings to the Flask API over HTTP but it can also transmit them over LoRa or use both channels for redundancy via the `--mode` option.
 These scripts are stubs and can be run on a Raspberry Pi with appropriate radio modules attached.

 ## Running a Fabric network locally